A child-friendly way to explain puberty for kids

 How to care for their new body

 As their body changes, your child will need to do so some new things to care for it.
 They might need to wash their hair more often because it now gets oily.
 They’ll need to wear deodorant so that they don’t smell too strongly of body odour.
 Children with ovaries will start to menstruate and will need to manage their periods.
-Children with testicles will start to have a lot more erections and may start to have wet dreams (where they ejaculate during their sleep).
+Children with testicles will start to have a lot more erections and may begin to have wet dreams (where they ejaculate during their sleep).

-Why do kids need to know about puberty?
+Why kids need to know about puberty

 Kids need to know about puberty because one day, it is going to happen to them.

 So if you don’t want your child to be scared by the changes that are happening to them, then you need to let them know about puberty (before it starts).
-This way they will be prepared and they will see puberty as a normal thing that happens to all kids.
+This way, they will be prepared, and they will see puberty as a normal thing that happens to all kids.
 And not something to be scared of or to be worried about!

-When should parents start talking to kids about puberty?
+When to start talking about puberty

 So when should you start talking about puberty for kids?
 It depends on the age of your child.